theronhitchman/linear-algebra/syllabus/index.md

 ##### Question One: What are the basic objects of linear algebra?

- * Vector Algebra (Chapter 1)
+ * Vector Algebra (Chapter 1, CORE)

     > add vectors, plot vectors, compute scalar multiplication of number and vector,
     > compute linear combinations, geometric interpretations of these operations

- * Matrix Algebra (Chapter 1 and 2)
+ * Matrix Algebra (Chapter 1 and 2, CORE)

     > add matrices, take transpose, multiply matrix times vector (two ways),
     > multiply two matrices (three ways), identify troubles with matrix multiplication:
     > commutativity, inverses

- * The Dot Product (Chapter 1)
+ * The Dot Product (Chapter 1, CORE)

     > compute the dot product of two vectors, compute angles between vectors,
-    > compute length of a vector, normalize a vector, use connection between
+    > interpret sign of dot product in terms of angle between the vectors,
-    > dot product and linear equations to work with normal vectors
+    > compute length of a vector, normalize a vector

 ##### Question Two: How can we solve a square system of linear equations?

- * Gauss-Jordan Elimination (Chapter 2)
+ * Gauss-Jordan Elimination (Chapter 2, CORE)

     > Use Gauss-Jordan and back-solving to solve a system, find LU decomposition,
     > identify when Gauss-Jordan breaks, identify when matrix does not have